jmcoleman/Word-Guess-Game/README.md

 **Problem description:** Provide a fun way to test your knowledge of the Royal wedding of Prince Harry and Meghan Markle.\
 **How solved:** A word guess game that uses a list of words that describe the event.\
-**Technical approach:** You will guess a randomly selected word from the 50+ words related to the event from the word bank.
-All of this while enjoying a picturesque image of the carriage ride and fireworks animations.
+**Technical approach:** You will guess a randomly selected word from the 50+ words related to the event in the word bank, all of this while enjoying a picturesque image of the carriage ride and fireworks animations.

 ## Getting Started